 - 1. This order covers discharges to surface and ground water from well startup operations and testing of groundwater treatment facilities in the San Gabriel Valley Watersheds. - 2.
 The permitted discharges are limited to one time start-up and testing operations for each facility in order to expedite clean-up and distribution of potable water supplies.
-Out of stream recharge facilities shall be identified for future discharges. - 3.
-To be covered under this Order, a discharger must demonstrate that: - a) The Discharger will be able to comply with the terms and provisions of this General Permit. - b) The discharge is limited to groundwater remediation activities that will result in potable use in the San Gabriel Valley Watersheds including Rio Hondo and San Gabriel River. - c) The discharge is a one-time event as defined by Standard Provision A.2.b. - d) Provisions will be made to limit the discharges to dry reaches of the San Gabriel River or Rio Hondo, where the discharge will percolate to groundwater. - e) Facilities/Best Management Practices will be deployed if necessary to prevent commingling with downstream reaches. - f) Discharges shall be managed to limit commingling of the untreated groundwater with any urban runoff present in the lined Flood Control Channels tributary to San Gabriel River.
+Out of stream recharge facilities shall be identified for future needs. - 3.
+To be covered under this Order, a discharger must demonstrate that: - a) The Discharger will be able to comply with the terms or provisions of this General NPDES Permit. - b) The discharges from groundwater management activities in the San Gabriel Valley Watersheds including Rio Hondo and San Gabriel River. - c) Groundwater remediation that results in potable use. - d) The discharge activity is one-time event occurring during well startup operations (such as well development and redevelopment) and discharges from monitoring wells, and/or groundwater treatment plant startup operations including maintenance/rehabilitation of the treatment facilities conducted to satisfy California Department of Public Health (CDPH) requirements. - e) Provisions will be made to limit the discharges to dry reaches of the San Gabriel River or Rio Hondo and will percolate to groundwater. - f) Facilities/Best Management Practices will be deployed if necessary to prevent commingling with downstream river water reaches.